 The function of a CSA is to report, NOT investigate, allegations of Clery Act crimes that he/she receives.
 CSAs are NOT responsible for reporting identifying aggregate data for Clery purposes, investigating or reporting incidents that they learn about in an indirect manner.
-CSAs are required to inform the acting Title IX Representative(s) of allegations or reports of sexual assault.
-Identifying information must be reported to the acting Title IX Representative(s) to comply with Title IX regulations.
+CSAs are required to inform the Title IX Coordinator or acting Title IX Representative(s) of allegations or reports of sexual assault.
+Identifying information must be reported to the Title IX Coordinator or acting Title IX Representative(s) to comply with Title IX regulations.